 The opportunity to cast paediatric intensive care retrieval into one practical chapter.
 Writing for the Oxford Handbook offered a great chance to provide an evidence-based guide and to include some of the clinical pearls that we all pick up along the way but never find in papers or big textbooks.

-Who is the target audience of your chapter?
+Who are the target audience of your chapter?

 Retrieval specialists and, importantly, the clinicians who care for a critically ill child prior to transport.
 I hope readers will find a useful guide when faced with a very sick paediatric patient – a companion that provides essentials and warns of pitfalls.

-What changes have you seen in the practice of paediatric retrieval over the last 10 years?
+What changes have you seen in paediatric retrieval over the last 10 years?

 Clinically, two big developments come to mind.
 On the ‘lighter’ side of the disease spectrum, high-flow oxygen therapy swept through PICU and has arrived in paediatric retrieval medicine.
 On the ‘heavy’ side, high-performing retrieval services now can offer established ECMO capability.

 Just as important, however, has been the professionalization of paediatric critical care transport.
 Increasingly, throughout the developed world, there is a recognition that transporting critically ill children is best done as part of a system that combines medical and nursing expertise with high-performance logistics and communications.
 In essence, every child and every clinician should have ready access to intensive care when needed.
 What such system looks like, whether it is stand-alone, combined or PICU-based, depends very much on caseload, retrieval environment as well as on geography – and on funding.